DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/projects/stereo.md

 <!-- TODO: finish describing this -->

 Create a piece of binaural music, sound design, or narrative fiction that uses binaural and stereo recording techniques.
 The piece should be one minute long.
 It can accompany a visual or stand alone.

+Requirements:
-One of the recordings should use a stereo recording technique we learned in class.
-Another recording will use the Zoom H3-VR device in binaural mode.
-Include at least two panning automation moves.
-This could be to create a “fly-by” effect or another dynamic panning effect.
-All other sounds can be mono sources, but make sure to put some thought into how they are spatialized.
+- One of the recordings should use a stereo recording technique we learned in class.
+- Another recording will use the Zoom H3-VR device in binaural mode.
+- Include at least two panning automation moves.
+One could be to create a “fly-by” effect or another dynamic panning effect.
+- All other sounds can be mono sources spatialized with Anaglyph

 Use [Anaglyph](http://anaglyph.dalembert.upmc.fr/index.html) for the Binaural spatialization.